-This policy summarises our approach to the teaching of Literacy at Our Lady Immaculate Catholic Primary School.
+This policy summarises our approach to the teaching of English at Our Lady Immaculate Catholic Primary School.
 It is a statement that will ensure systematic and consistent practice throughout the school and result in improved results and pupils leaving our School as confident, independent and literate learners.
 The school recognises the close links between reading and writing and aims to give children opportunities to engage with stories and to read and write.
 The school also recognises that it is vital to promote speaking and listening skills and to develop an experience of books and story, particularly for those children who do not gain a rich literary experience from birth.

-Our policy recognises the current thinking on the National Curriculum 2014 as well as harnessing aspects of other creative and innovative approaches including Pie Corbett "Talk for Writing", Alan Peat initiatives in Literacy and SIP Liverpool's English scheme.
-We appreciate different learning styles and intelligences in order to provide broad and balanced work which provides for all children at their own level.
+Our policy recognises the current thinking on the National Curriculum 2014 as well as harnessing aspects of other creative and innovative approaches including Pie Corbett "Talk for Writing" using 'Learning to Learn' techniques.